external-repositories/CMakeCM/README.md

 # How Do I Use the CMakeCM Modules?

-There are two ways to use the modules provided by CMakeCM
+There are three ways to use the modules provided by CMakeCM

 ## Use PMM (Recommended)